Giftyafisa/Zerohook/server/API_DOCUMENTATION.md

-# 🚀 Hkup Platform API Documentation
+# 🚀 Zerohook Platform API Documentation

 ## Overview
-This document provides comprehensive API documentation for the Hkup dating platform, including all endpoints for authentication, chat, payments, file uploads, user connections, and verification.
+This document provides comprehensive API documentation for the Zerohook platform, including all endpoints for authentication, chat, payments, file uploads, user connections, and verification.

 ---